Which place is cheaper, Prague or Vilnius?

 Prague may not make the list for most foodies, but you'll find what you need while you're in town.
 The meals are hearty and filling.
 There's lots of stew and dumplings that make for a soothing meal on a cold winter day.
 Goulash is a favorite dish at most of the traditional restaurants around town.

-Prague is a party destination, and you'll find plenty of activity all night long.
+Prague has a colorful and one-of-a-kind nightlife scene.
 The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.

-There are many historical things to see in the old town of Vilnius.
+Many visitors explore the old town while visiting Vilnius.
 The old town is filled with history, architecture, and churches.
 It's also where you'll find Vilnius University.
 At the heart of the area is Pilies Gatve (Castle Street), which has shopping, cafes, and restaurants.

-Vilnius offers some nice shopping areas.
+Vilnius has a variety of shopping areas worth visiting.
 For quaint shops, head to old town, particularly around Pilies Gatve.
 The city also has an open air market, Kalvarijų Turgus, that is popular on Saturdays.
 There are also a few shopping malls around town.

 Prague is fantastic couple's destination with fun and romantic activities.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.